Sport psychology: Image

-Recovery from Injury
+Recovery from injury

 Sport psychologists may also deal with helping athletes recover from the psychological consequences resulting from injury.
-Because athletes, especially professionals, are more at risk to injury than other kinds of exercisers, the process of recovering from injury, and the varying effects of different kinds of injuries are an important component of sports psychology research.
-Additionally, sports psychologist are interested in the differences between athletes that may elicit a stronger psychological reaction to an injury, and who is most at risk for injury.
+Because athletes, especially professionals, are more at risk to injury than other kinds of exercisers, the process of recovering from injury, and the varying effects of different kinds of injuries are an important component of sport psychology research.
+Additionally, sport psychologist are interested in the differences between athletes that may elicit a stronger psychological reaction to an injury, and who is most at risk for injury.
 For example, research has found men may be less likely to report concussions than women and could be at higher risk of injury due to their physiology.
 Regarding psychological outcomes, researchers are interested if the type of sport a person plays, how closely they identify with being an athlete, or the amount of time they have spent playing a sport can influence their mental health, and research also explores what types of mental health outcomes are associated with injury (fear, depression, stress, etc.).
 As of 2013, sport psychologists have also began to explore the effectiveness of various techniques such as setting goals during rehabilitation, self-talk, or biofeedback techniques.

 Injury among athletes has also been proven to negatively impact their mental health.
-Especially with elite athletes who's job is to play a certain sport, there is a proven negative mental impact to having an injury and not being able to play the sport.
+Especially with elite athletes whose job is to play a certain sport, there is a proven negative mental impact to having an injury and not being able to play the sport.
 There has been limited research in the past on how athletes deal with the burden of getting injured and not being able to play their sport, however the recent research which has been done has shown that injury has caused athletes to have worsening mental health such as depression and anxiety.